| If are looking for tips to improve the visibility of your

 announced that you can now submit information about your

+images while you submit your Sitemaps.
 Q 7.
 I already have an XML Sitemap for my website.

 Should I also create an HTML sitemap?
 Also, should I include